tgiardina/gdonkey-translators/README.md

 #### Understand the site

-Before developing your translator, you will need to have a good understanding of how the site works.
+Before developing your translator, you will need to have a good understanding of how the casino's site works.
 For example, how does the site tell you when someone bets?
 It sends a message from its servers to your browser.
 We need to figure out what those messages are and how they're being sent.

 Fortunately, GDonkey has a simple debugger that allows us to sniff these messages.
 Go to [GDonkey Debugger](https://github.com/tgiardina/gdonkey-debugger) and set it up for the site you're interested in.
 Using the debugger, try to answer these questions: